Skrylar/ImpromptuModular/README_0_6_11.md

 * **SEQ#**: In Seq mode, the main display and knob determine which sequence is being edited/played.
 In Song mode, they detemine the sequence number for the currently selected phrase in the 16 LEDs at the top of the module.
 The SEQ# CV input can be used to select the active sequence (Seq mode only), whereby a 0 to 10V input is proportionally mapped to the 1 to 16 sequence numbers.
 This can be used to externally control the playing order of the sequences.

 * **ATTACH**: Allows the edit head to follow the run head (Attach on).
-The position of the edit head is shown with a red LED, and the position of the run head is shown with a green LED.
+The position of the edit head is shown with a red LED, and when running, the position of the run head is shown with a green LED.
 When in Seq mode, the actual content of the step corresponding to the edit head position (i.e. note, oct, gates, slide) can be modified in real time, whether the sequencer is running or not.
 The edit head automatically follows the run head when Attach is on, or can manually positioned by clicking the steps when Attach is off.

 * **TRAN/ROT**: Transpose/Rotate the currently selected sequence up-down/left-right by a given number of semi-tones/steps.
 The main knob is used to set the transposition/rotation amount.
 Only available in Seq mode.

 * **COPY-PASTE**: Copy and paste sequences or parts of sequences in Seq mode, or parts of the song when in Song mode.
 When ALL is selected, the run mode and length are also copied for a sequence.
-More advanced copy-paste shortcuts are also available when clicking copy in Seq mode and then paste in Song mode (and vice versa); see [Cross paste](#cross-paste-ps) below.
+More advanced copy-paste shortcuts are also available when clicking copy in Seq mode and then paste in Song mode (and vice versa); see [cross paste](#cross-paste-ps) below.

 * **OCT and keyboard**: When in Seq mode, the octave LED buttons and the keyboard can be used to set the notes of a sequence.
 The octave and keyboard LEDs are used for display purposes only in Song mode with attach on.